nrs-org/novelslop/content/vol_01/chap_12.typ

   The door opened, revealed a male student shorter than the three girls,

-  "Wel...come to the Information Technology Club" He said in an almost-unhearable tone.
+  "Wel...come to the Information Technology Club!"
+He said in an almost-unhearable tone.
 ]